EgorDudyrev/caspailleur/README.md

 |        plum |        | ✓        | ✓       | blue    | oval   |
 |       mango |        | ✓        | ✓       | green   | oval   |

+> [!NOTE]
-Caspailleur package can only work with binary data (and is optimised for this).
+> Caspailleur package can only work with binary data (and is optimised for this).
-You can consult [Paspailleur](https://github.com/EgorDudyrev/paspailleur) package that extends Caspailleur functionality for complex non-binary data.
+> You can consult [Paspailleur](https://github.com/EgorDudyrev/paspailleur) package
+> that extends Caspailleur functionality for complex non-binary data.

 Let us download binarised version of the same data:
 ```python